Elijah Adebayo: Early career and non-league loans

-Adebayo joined Fulham at under-9 level, and signed a scholarship in August 2014.
+Adebayo joined Fulham at under-nine level, and signed a scholarship in August 2014.
 He signed a one-year professional contract in July 2015.

 He was sent on a one-month loan to Slough Town at the end of October 2016, and scored a hat-trick on his competitive debut in a 4–1 FA Trophy win over Bognor Regis Town on 29 October.
 In November, his loan was extended to January 2017.
-He returned to Fulham following 6 goals in 11 appearances for Slough.
+He returned to Fulham following six goals in 11 appearances for Slough.

-Adebayo then moved on loan to Bognor Regis later that season, on 9 January 2017.
+Adebayo then moved on loan to Bognor Regis Town later that season, on 9 January 2017.
 He made his debut on 10 January in a 3–1 victory over Shoreham in a Sussex Senior Challenge Cup match.
 His league debut came on 14 January against Enfield Town; the match finished 1–1 with Adebayo scoring the equaliser.
 He scored a second-half hat-trick in a 5–0 win over Canvey Island on 21 January.
 He finished his loan with 5 goals in 7 appearances.
 Adebayo extended his contract with Fulham for another year in July 2017.